easytarget/microPyEZfonts/MARQUEE.md

 -----------------------
 ### Thoughts:
-None of these are planned, but due to the architecture of the marquee code they shuld be relative easy to implement.
+None of these are planned; but due to the architecture of the marquee code they should be relative easy to implement.
 * Make the scroll direction reversible, eg allow negative step()s and set a step() default.
 * Vertical marquee (also for multi-line strings), Vertical scroller for the same.
 * Allow changing text mid scroll, this could be nice for time displays etc.